3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 ## Logical Replication

-The current logical replication mechanism is a row based decoding, which defers on those techniques based on _statement_ in which no matter how many rows are involved on the source query, they will be shipped as individual rows into the slaves.
+The current logical replication mechanism is only _row based_.
+If you are around MySQL world, _statement_ mode is not supported.
+If you are not familiar with the difference between the modes, TL;DR no matter how many rows are involved on the source query, they will be shipped as individual rows into the slaves ( a multi row single statement as an INSERT with a lot of values input).

 This is something you may want to have in consideration when doing bulk loads, as there are other tools which can be a better fit than streaming everything from the master.

-Generally speaking, it consist in three _visible_ elements:
+Generally speaking, it consist in three _visible_ elements, also detailed on the image
+bellow:

 - a Publication  (source)
 - a Subscription (consumer)